-Leadership training for young people who are passionate about social and environmental justice.
+Leadership training for students who are passionate about social and environmental justice.

 We have made a significant change to the INVST curriculum!